 Choosing wisely: where to go for your child’s health problem

 The Montreal Children’s Hospital’s Emergency Department (ED) is there for you when your child is very sick and in need of urgent medical treatment.
 But it’s hard to provide the best possible care when families come to the ED for reasons that are less urgent.
-We’re asking for your collaboration to ensure that the ED remains available to ensure the Emergency Department is reserved for the urgent treatment of children whose conditions must be addressed immediately.
+We’re asking for your collaboration to ensure that the ED remains available for the urgent treatment of children whose conditions must be addressed immediately.